camilla-ip/marcp2/README.md

 - 2x 2D libraries run on R9.0 chemistry (new data produced for this study)
 - 2x 1D libraries run on R9.0 chemistry (new data produced this study)

+To replicate the MARC Phase 2 Revision 1 analysis, please follow the instructions in /PATH/TO/YOUR/SCRIPTS/Revision1/README.md

-This sub-directory contains detailed instructions for downloading the raw data, software pre-requisites, setting up an analysis directory and running the scripts.
-It also includes a tiny sub-sample of the data to test the scripts are working.
+It describes the third-party software required, how to test the scripts on a tiny sub-sample of the data, how to download the raw experimental data and run the analysis scripts.

+Contact camilla.ip@well.ox.ac.uk for more information or comment/bug reports.